WB TET Syllabus Download PDF – প্রাইমারি টেট সিলেবাস

 Official Sitewbbpe.org

-The WB TET Exam Pattern 2023 is discussed in the below table.
-The WB TET primary Exam Pattern 2023 contains 150 marks and there will be 150 Questions.
+The WB TET Exam Pattern 2024 is discussed in the table below.
+The WB TET primary Exam Pattern 2024 contains 150 marks and will have 150 questions.
 There is no negative marking scheme.
-For clear understandable check the table below.
+For a clear understanding, check the table below.

 Subject NameQuestionsMarks